 In July 2004, Dr. Kahan completed a three volume set for Routledge entitled Shakespeare Imitations, Parodies and Forgeries, 1710-1820.
 The set includes 24 plays comprising 750 pages and another 500 pages of introductory materials, notes and collations.
 December of 2004 saw the release of his edition of The Poetry of W.H.
 Ireland, a selection that firmly establishes Ireland’s place among the most important Romantic poets of his era.
 In 2005, Dr. Kahan completed his editions of Ireland’s Shakespearean Gothic novels Gondez and Rimauldo.
 He then had a glass of milk.

-co-written with Stanley Stewart, Professor of English at UC Riverside, Caped Crusaders 101: Composition Through Comic Books, came out with McFarland (2006).
+In 2006, he published The Cult of Kean, a study of the Regency Shakespeare actor Edmund Kean, with Ashgate.
+Another book, co-written with Stanley Stewart, Professor of English at UC Riverside, Caped Crusaders 101: Composition Through Comic Books, came out with McFarland (2006).
 In that same year, Kahan published an edition of Ireland’s The Abbess, issued by Zittaw, an edition of Southey’s epic poetry with the University of Gloucestershire, an edition of Much Ado About Nothing with the Shakespeare Sourcebook Series, and guest-edited John Mulryan’s journal Cithara.
 He then slept for a year.

-University), and, along with Thomas Hester, guest edited a special double-issue of the Ben Jonson Journal.
+In 2008, Dr. Kahan wrote a comprehensive general introduction and contributed an essay to a new collection on King Lear (published by Routledge).
+In 2009, Professor Kahan completed a new book, Bettymania and the Birth of Celebrity Culture (Lehigh University), and, along with Thomas Hester, guest edited a special double-issue of the Ben Jonson Journal.
 The issue also included an essay, ” ‘Shakespear wanted Arte’: Questioning the Historical Value of Ben Jonson’s Conversations With Drummond.”
 An edition of Pericles, published as part of the New Kittredge Shakespeare series, also appeared in 2009, as did a new essay on W.H.
 Ireland’s gothics, published in Shakespearean Gothic, eds.
 Christy Desmet and Anne Williams.
 In 2010, Professor Kahan edited Coriolanus (New Kittredge Shakespeare Series).
 An updated and revised second edition of his book Caped Crusaders 101 appeared in the fall of 2010.
 He then joined writer’s anonymous.

 the planning and coordinating on-campus Shakespearean events, an annual Shakespeare conference, community outreach, and working with University Relations and other faculty and staff on fundraising and grant writing.
 He also lost a game of chess….

-with a now-forgotten religious group, Spiritualists, and how its ensuing discussions of Shakespeare's meaning, his writing practices, his possible collaborations, and the supposed purity and/or corruption of his texts anticipated, accompanied, or silhouetted similar debates in Shakespeare Studies.
+In 2013, Kahan published a new book, Shakespiritualism: Shakespeare and the Occult (Palgrave, 2013).
+This study concerns itself with a now-forgotten religious group, Spiritualists, and how its ensuing discussions of Shakespeare's meaning, his writing practices, his possible collaborations, and the supposed purity and/or corruption of his texts anticipated, accompanied, or silhouetted similar debates in Shakespeare Studies.
 The following review comes by way of Edward Pechter, Distinguished Professor Emeritus, Concordia University, Canada and author of Shakespeare Studies Today: